Basic terms and conditions

 - basic pay, including holiday pay, overtime and bonuses linked to your performance

-- life of working time – for example, not being expected to work more hours a week than those who are directly recruited
+- duration of working time – for example, not being expected to work more hours a week than those who are directly recruited

 - annual leave (where this is above your legal entitlement you may receive an additional payment, as part of the hourly rate or at the end of the assignment, instead of the additional leave)